-- Critical and creative thinking skills: the ability to analyze, integrate, and extrapolate information; - (2) Good judgment in problem solving and decision making; - (3) Good communication skills: literacy, speaking, and listening; - (4) An appreciation of knowledge and education, and a commitment to continuous learning; and - (5) An appreciation and understanding of international and cross-cultural considerations.
+- Critical and creative thinking skills: the ability to analyse, integrate, and extrapolate information; - (2) Good judgment in problem solving and decision making;

+- (3) Good communication skills: literacy, speaking, and listening; - (4) An appreciation of knowledge and education, and a commitment to continuous learning; and - (5) An appreciation and understanding of international and cross-cultural considerations.

-The Baccalaureate degrees in the Faculty provide students with a broad education and comprehensive preparation in their specialities.
-Programs provide students with a solid foundation in applicable social, physical, and biological sciences, and in the humanities.
-Programs stress more than simple proficiency in these disciplines; they offer courses that feature an integrated, multidisciplinary treatment of subjects; (2) awareness of current issues in the various disciplines and the ability to solve problems in their chosen occupations.
+The Baccalaureate degrees in the Faculty provide students with a broad education and comprehensive preparation in their specialties.
+Programs provide students with

+- a solid foundation in applicable social, physical, and biological sciences, and in the humanities.
+Programs stress more than simple proficiency in these disciplines; they offer courses that feature an integrated, multidisciplinary treatment of subjects; - (2) awareness of current issues in the various disciplines and the ability to solve problems in their chosen occupations. - (3) the necessary academic background for graduate studies.